alexandreruban/nand2tetris/README.md

 Also the I/O pointers SCREEN and KBD are defined to refer to memory location 16348 and 24576 (beginning of the screen memory map and beginning of the keyboard memory map).

+## Project 5 : Assemble the whole computer

+The goal of this project is to assemble the whole computer.
+First we will have to design the CPU that will integrate :
+* the ALU
+* the A register
+* the D register

+The CPU will write and read data from the RAM (data memory).
+It will also read the instructions that are given by the ROM (insturction memory).
+A Program Counter (PC) will take care of keeping track of the next instruction line to be executed.

+The overall architecture of the CPU is given in `Figure 5.9` of the book and the computer architecture is described in `Figure 5.10` of the book.